leifan279/DMRF-L2CS/README.md

 ```

 ### 3.2 Test and Evaluation
-The above models will be evaluated on the testing set and store the results to *evaluation/L2CS-mpiigaze*.
+The above models will be evaluated by Mean Absolute Error (MAE) on the testing set and store the results to *evaluation/L2CS-mpiigaze*.

 ```
  python test.py